-Compared with these two systems, the response time in in-band remote management was too short, which was 27 ms. One cause of the difference is the overhead of out-ofband remote management, but another is due to the timer interval used by the VNC server implemented in Xen.
-The VNC server checks updates in the VFB at some interval and sends the updates to the client if any.
-The interval is set to 30 ms when the VNC server receives a keyboard event.
-Since the framebuffer update caused by the keyboard input does not occur in 30 ms in out-of-band remote management, the next interval is set to 80 ms. This means that the framebuffer update occurs in 110 ms after a keyboard event is received.
-This is the reason why the response times in the original Xen and FBCrypt are more than 110 ms.
+However, the cause of the difference between the response times in the PV guest and the others is the timer interval used by the VNC server implemented in Xen.
+The VNC server checks updates in the framebuffer at some interval and sends the updates to the client if any.
+The interval is first set to 30 ms when the VNC server receives a keyboard event.
+Since the framebuffer update caused by the keyboard input does not occur in 30 ms for the PV guest, the next interval is set to 80 ms. This means that the VNC server can recognize a framebuffer update in 110 ms after a keyboard event is received.
+This is the reason why the response times in the PV guest are approximately 110 ms. When we changed the timer interval to 10 ms, the response time was improved to 86 ms in the PV guest with FBCrypt.